AlfredBentum/MABB-CLOTHING-COMPREHENSIVE-ANALYSIS/README.md

 - Implement a customer segmentation strategy to target high customers effectively.

 # Limitation
-Null Values had to be removed and be rreplaced with zeros because they would have affected the accuracy of the conclution of the anlysis.
+Null Values had to be removed and be replaced with zeros because they would have affected the accuracy of the conclution of the anlysis.